SEPM-Nov-2022/sepm-rc-car/docs/transcript/testing/transcript.md

 - `Logger` configures the application's logging system
 - `Utils` contains a utility method that returns the configuration in `environment.yml`
 - `RC Car Launcher` is nothing more than the simulation's entry point.

+## Running the tests
+There are the following shell scripts:
+- `run-tests.sh`: executes all the unit tests.
+- `run-cucumber.sh`: executes all the bdd tests.
+- `run-checks.sh`: generates the reports from the linters.

+The reports are available in the folder `reports`.

 ## Analytics